RandomlyZay/Codebase-Dumper/README.md

 # Codebase Dumper

-A no-bullshit VS Code extension that grabs all the relevant source code in your project and dumps it into a single, clean text file.
+A straightforward VS Code extension that grabs all the relevant source code in your project and dumps it into a single, clean text file.

 It's designed to make it easy to copy-paste your entire codebase into an AI prompt for review, analysis, or anything else you can think of.